 Personal Injury Glossary with Definitions

 Words are important.
-If you know what they mean and how to use them, you will get people to pay attention, and you will gain the respect of those you are trying to influence.
+If you know what they mean and how to use them, you will get people to pay attention and gain the respect of those you are trying to influence.

 Attending Physician